 User modules can be edited in the User Module window.
 Components layout and logical connections are set up in the design worksheet.
 The design worksheet can be opened by selecting [Open User Module Design Window] from the contextual menu of user modules in the configuration window.
-If [Open User Module Design Window] is selected as the [Double Click Action] in the "User Module Properties" window, the design worksheet can also be opened by double-clicking a user module. → "User Module Properties" (page 217).
+If [Open User Module Design Window] is selected as the [Double Click Action] in the "User Module Properties" window, the design worksheet can also be opened by double-clicking a user module. → "User Module Properties" (page 236).

-The user module names are displayed on the title bar.
+The user module name (Zone name/Device Group name/Configuration name/Device name) is displayed on the title bar.
 User module names are set in the "User Module Properties" dialog box.